chapel-lang/chapel/test/studies/spsMatMatMult/README.md

 * spsMatMatMult.chpl: This is my start at a Block-distributed SUMMA-style sparse matrix-matrix multiplication algorithm.
   TODOs:
-  - [ ] work on reducing communication costs / maximizing locality
+  - [x] work on reducing communication costs / maximizing locality
   - [ ] make better use of local algorithm above rather than replicating logic
   - [ ] stitch per-node results back together into a global sparse array
   - [ ] relax requirement to only the first perfect square number of locales

-* spsMatMatMult-localize.chpl: This is a variant on the previous that makes progress on the first TODO, but didn't quite land it before I timed out, and represents where I'm currently working.
-When it works, it seems to be communication-free after the initial broadcast, but on many runs, it seems to trip an assertion failure that I haven't diagnosed yet.
+  - [ ] look into further reducing comm counts; are any O(nnz)?

 Helper Modules